Mushroom-Collecting.com

 Spores Colorless and difficult to collect.

 When and where to find them (ecology) These can be found under a variety of trees but hemlock is a good candidate.
-September and October seem to be the months when most will be found but they can appear as early as August.
-Any place where lactarius, an exceedingly common mushroom that is white with a concave cap, grows, is a possibility.
+September and October seem to be the months when most will be found but they can appear as early as July.
+Any place where Lactarius, an exceedingly common mushroom that is white with a concave cap, grows, is a possibility.
 They are very noticeable.
 Nothing else looks remotely like them.

 Comments It has been postulated in some mushroom field guides that Hypomyces could attack a poisonous mushroom such as an amanita causing poisoning.
 There does not seem to be a lot of actual evidence of this.
 People have eaten this one for hundreds of years with few known incidents.
 As always, if you have never eaten a particular type of mushroom, try a small amount first.
 This one can be very choice or not so good in my experience.
 Often, older specimens can get rot spots from dirt sitting on the top or in crevices of the cap and start to smell bad.
 Don't give up if you find one that is not great.
-You could break it or slice it up and distribute it in locations where russulas and lactarius grow and hope for the best.
+You could break it or slice it up and distribute it in locations where Russulas and Lactarius grow and hope for the best.

 Lobsters can be used for dyeing wool, some fabrics, or paper and will yield a cinnamon pink to red color with wool when ammonia is used as a mordant.